alchemy-swift/alchemy/README.md

 ## About Alchemy

-Alchemy is a Swift web framework for building backends.
+Alchemy is a Swift web framework for building the backend of your next mobile app.
 It makes your development experience...

 - **Swifty**.
 Concise, expressive APIs built with the best parts of Swift.
 - **Safe**.
 Swift is built for safety.
 Its typing, optionals, value semantics and error handling are leveraged throughout Alchemy to help protect you against thread safety issues, nil values and unexpected program state.